Bahrain-SEB-15/react-hoot-front-end/create-a-hoot/README.md

 In this lesson, we’ll implement the following user story:

-- AAU, I should be able to create a hoot post.
+- As a User, I should be able to create a hoot post.

 This will require a `<form>` component that allows users to create new hoots.
 Upon submitting a new hoot, the user should be redirected back to the 'List' page.